 Wardha District, Maharashtra

-Wardha District is an administrative district in the state of Maharashtra, India.
-It is situated about 760 km from Mumbai, the state capital of Maharashtra.
-The district headquarters is located at Wardha.
-Marathi is the main language spoken in the district.
-The district covers a total geographical area of 6,309 km², including 6,219.99 km² of rural area and 89.01 km² of urban area.
+Wardha is an administrative district in Maharashtra, India.
+The district is located about 760 km from Mumbai, the capital of Maharashtra.
+Its administrative headquarters is in Wardha.
+Marathi is the major language spoken in the district.
+The district covers a total area of 6,309 km², including 6,219.99 km² of rural area and 89.01 km² of urban area.

 List of Tehsils in Wardha District